Colleagues remember retired judge Bill Foust as 'consensus-builder' and 'as good as it gets'

 Sumi, who is height-challenged, recalled one day walking into her courtroom to find a booster chair on her seat at the bench.
 She knew immediately who put it there and began to plot her revenge.

 Foust also loved spending time with his family.
 Foust and his wife, Melissa Cherney, married in 1982.
 They have two sons, Kyle and James, and together enjoyed their home in McFarland on Lake Waubesa.
-More recently, Sumi said, Foust was also pleased to have a grandson.
-He was also a really good tennis player, she said.
+More recently, Sumi said, Foust was also pleased to have a granddaughter.
+He was also a really good tennis player, Sumi said.

 Fiedler recalled playing golf with Foust.
-Fiedler said his skills on the links paled in comparison to Foust's, who had a "smooth and easy swing" that Fiedler could never master.
+Fiedler said his skills on the links paled in comparison to Foust’s, who had a “smooth and easy swing.”

 At one hole, Fiedler was struggling just to get his ball on the green, he said.
 Foust bailed him out, he said, telling him “let’s just call it an eight and pick it up.”